You're Invited!

 Instructions

-• Preheat oven to 450℉.
-Line a baking sheet with parchment paper or a silicone baking mat and set aside.
+• Preheat your oven to 450℉.
+Line a rimmed baking sheet (we like the shiny metal ones over the dark, non-stick varieties that can cause scorching) with parchment paper and set aside.

-• In a large bowl, combine flour, sugar, baking powder, garlic powder, salt, and cayenne pepper, if using.
+• Add the flour, sugar, baking powder, garlic powder, salt, and cayenne pepper to a large bowl and whisk to combine.

-• In a small bowl, whisk together buttermilk and butter.
+• Then add the buttermilk and butter to a smaller bowl and whisk vigorously till well combined.
 Pour mixture over dry ingredients and stir just until moist.
-Gently fold in the cheese.
+(If you over stir the mixture, the biscuits will become tough.)
+Then fold in the cheese.

-• Working on a lightly floured surface, knead the dough 3-4 times until it comes together.
-With a floured rolling pin, roll the dough into a 1 ¼-inch thick rectangle.
-Cut out 10-12 rounds using a 2 ½-inch biscuit or cookie cutter.
+• Sprinkle some flour on a large cutting board, silicone mat, or your counter.
+Knead the dough on your floured surface until it comes together.
+With a floured rolling pin, roll the dough into a 1¼-inch thick rectangle.

-• Place biscuits on prepared baking sheet and bake for 10-12 minutes, or until golden brown.
+• Using a 2 ½-inch biscuit or cookie cutter cut out your biscuit rounds.
+You should end up with about 10-12 biscuits.
+Place them on the prepared baking sheet and bake for 10-12 minutes, or until golden brown.

 FOR THE TOPPING

-• Whisk together butter, parsley, and garlic powder in a small bowl.
-Brush biscuit tops with the butter mixture.
+• Add the butter, parsley, and garlic powder in a small bowl and whisk together.
+Brush the biscuit tops with the butter mixture.

 Notes